 Remote working has been on the rise over the last few years.
 The COVID-19 pandemic caused it to skyrocket out of necessity.
 Many people are now choosing to stay remote or practice a “hybrid” work schedule.
-As of January 2021, 4.7 million people were working at least some of the time remotely.
+As of January 2021, 4.7 million people worked at least some of the time remotely.

 Working from home allows you to have more flexibility, and it can even boost productivity.
 Plus, it allows you to spend more time with your four-legged friend if you’re a pet owner.